 General Information about the Residence Permit Application

-- Use UD’s online application portal to apply.
+- Use UDI’s online application portal to apply.

 - NB: You should not apply for a visa; American citizens must apply for a residence permit.
 Scholars should do so as a “Researcher with Own Funds.”

 Duration of Residence Permit